geopm/geopm/integration/experiment/ffnet/README.md

 #### `gen_neural_net.py`:

    Generates neural net json file(s) for CPU and/or GPU.
-This takes in the trace h5 file generated from `gen_hdf_from_fsweep.py` which is annotated with region classes.
+This takes in the trace HDF file generated from `gen_hdf_from_fsweep.py` which is annotated with region classes.
 Required signals are specified within this script, per-domain.
 The script checks for the complete list of signals and generates the corresponding neural nets.

-   This script can take in the following inputs:

-   - `output`: Prefix of the output json file(s).
-   - `description`: Description of the neural net
-   - `ignore` : A comma-separated list of region hashes to ignore
-   - `data` : Data files to train on.
-This can take in multiple trace HDF files.

 Note that this script depends upon pytorch.
    Pytorch can be installed using: `pip install pytorch`

+   This script requires the following input:

+   - `--data` : Data files to train on.
+This can take in multiple trace HDF files.

+   and can take in the following optional inputs:

+   - `--output`: Prefix of the output json file(s).
+Default="neural_net"
+   - `--description`: Description of the neural net.
+Default="A neural net"
+   - `--ignore` : A comma-separated list of region hashes to ignore.
+Default=None

    E.g.:

    ```